AleksandraGunbina/node-js-sandbox/dz01/README.md

 ## Prepare
 1. If you don't have the Node.js installed, do it.
 2. Copy programm
--If you use a git:
+- If you use a git:
 -   clone repository by using "git clone" command in terminal.
 -   link to repository: https://github.com/AleksandraGunbina/node-js-sandbox
 - Else: